 There are many sources that can be used to trace the history of or identify key landmarks in policy development.

-Use Library search or a research database to find books or articles that provide an overview or discuss the history of a policy area.
+Researching policy history Use Library Search or a research database to find books or articles that provide an overview or discuss the history of a policy area.
 This may be useful in providing an understanding of policy differences over time and between governments.
 Material that provides theoretical consideration of policy and policy change can also be located in these secondary sources.

 refugee "government policy" Australia*

 Official sources for policy history Policy information can be sourced from many parliamentary and other official government documents.
 Consult the Parliamentary, legal and media sections of this guide for additional information and resources.
 The following all provide access to policy information.